How Much Can I Get?

 Where Can I Get Free Help to Prepare My Taxes?

-- Call the AARP Tax Counseling Program at 1-877-227-7844; or
+- Call the IRS at 800-906-9887.

 - In most areas, starting in mid-January, you are also able to get the same information by dialing 211. (in some locations you will be able to schedule an appointment).

 Iowa Legal Aid provides help to low-income Iowans.